smartcontractkit/documentation/docs/Solana/DataFeeds/using-data-feeds-solana.md

 date: Last Modified
 title: "Using Data Feeds On-Chain (Solana)"
 permalink: "docs/solana/using-data-feeds-solana/"
+whatsnext: {
-whatsnext: {"Use data feeds off-chain":"/docs/solana/using-data-feeds-off-chain/", "See the available data feeds on Solana":"/docs/solana/data-feeds-solana/"}
+  "Use data feeds off-chain":"/docs/solana/using-data-feeds-off-chain/", "See the available data feeds on Solana":"/docs/solana/data-feeds-solana/" }
 metadata:
   title: "Using Data Feeds On-Chain (Solana)"
   description: "How to use Chainlink Data Feeds in your on-chain Solana programs."
 ---

 Chainlink Data Feeds are the quickest way to connect your smart contracts to the real-world market prices of assets.
-This guide demonstrates how to deploy a contract to the Solana Devnet and access Data Feeds on-chain using the [Chainlink Solana Starter Kit](https://github.com/smartcontractkit/solana-starter-kit).
+This guide demonstrates how to deploy a program to the Solana Devnet cluster and access Data Feeds on-chain using the [Chainlink Solana Starter Kit](https://github.com/smartcontractkit/solana-starter-kit).
 To learn how to read price feed data using off-chain applications, see the [Using Data Feeds Off-Chain](/docs/solana/using-data-feeds-off-chain/) guide.

 To get the full list of available Chainlink Data Feeds on Solana, see the [Solana Feeds](/docs/solana/data-feeds-solana/) page.
-View the program that owns the Chainlink Data Feeds in the [Solana Devnet Explorer](https://solscan.io/account/HEvSKofvBgfaexv23kMabbYqxasxU3mQ4ibBMEmJWHny?cluster=devnet).
+View the program that owns the Chainlink Data Feeds in the [Solana Devnet Explorer](https://solscan.io/account/HEvSKofvBgfaexv23kMabbYqxasxU3mQ4ibBMEmJWHny?cluster=devnet), or the [Solana Mainnet Explorer](https://solscan.io/account/HEvSKofvBgfaexv23kMabbYqxasxU3mQ4ibBMEmJWHny).

 {% include 'data-quality.md' %}